-

 • Finished products containing composites

-European regulations impose specific migration limits (SMLs) for styrene in food contact materials.
+European regulations impose specific migration limits (SMLs) for styrene in materials in contact with food.

 • Health safety : protecting consumers from the risks associated with exposure to styrene.